 Music and art make it all worthwhile.
 All those life celebrations, falling in love, heartbreaks, losses - there is a song for every moment, and when you find music and art that resonate with your soul, you are elevated.
 We express our highest selves in music and art, both in creation and enjoyment, as they allow us to access the source, commune with the divine, and just plain get our ya-yas out.

-We are constantly inspired by nature - the greatest artist on our planet, and by the many visual, music and flow artists that we encounter.
+We are constantly inspired by nature - the greatest artist on our planet, and by the many artists that we encounter.
 Thank YOU all for enriching our lives.
 Music in particular plays an integral role in the enjoyment of flowtoys, enabling flow artists to immerse and express themselves more fully in their movement - whether in practice, play or performance.
 Here are some ways in which flowtoys seeks to pass the inspiration forward.
 We hope you enjoy these offerings, and feel free to participate and contribute!

 flowtoys website skin